When it comes to lucrative side hustles, travel hacking tops my personal list.

 One credit card I signed up for recently was Chase Sapphire Reserve.
 This card comes with a $450 annual fee.
 (At the time I signed up it had a 100,000 bonus, now it’s 50,000).

-One benefit of the card was a $300 statement credit for travel each calendar year (now it’s cardmember year, so this option is not available).
+One benefit of the card was a $300 statement credit for travel each cardmember year.

 The goal is to have the rewards outweigh the annual fee.